Appleton Museum of Art: Pre-Columbian Art

 This collection of art focuses on artifacts from the Pre-Columbian Era in the Americas.
 The objects in this collection were created by indigenous peoples from Mexico, Central America, and South America prior to any significant influence from Europeans.
 This collection includes artwork and artifacts from such cultures as the Maya, Wari, Moche, Veracruz, and Chimú.
 The objects available for viewing in this collection include ceramics, bowls, items made from gold and precious jade, statues, effigies, and censers.

 Asian Art

 The Asian Art exhibit is one of the largest collections at the Appleton, and includes religious and secular works from across Asia.
 Art depicting Buddha come in the form of sculptures and textiles from India, Tibet, Thailand, and Myanmar (formerly Burma).
-There are a number of historical Chinese artifacts, including ceramic pieces of Tang Dynasty horse and guardian figures, rare celadon funerary vases, and Chinese Export Ware, which were made in China exclusively for export to western nations in a time where Orientalism was very popular in western culture.
+There are a number of historical Chinese artifacts, including ceramic pieces of Tang Dynasty horse and guardian figures, rare celadon funerary vases, and Chinese Export Ware, which were made in China exclusively for export to western nations in a time when Orientalism was very popular in western culture.
 There are also a variety of art and artifacts originating in Japan, including a variety of miniature sculptures called netsukes, Meji era bronzes, and kimonos.